Money Transfers

 As far as big banks go, HSBC’s transfer fees aren’t bad at all.

-Just like most other banks, HSBC wants you to process your transfer via your online or mobile banking apps (that’s why they make it free).
+Just like most other banks, HSBC wants you to process your transfer via your online banking or mobile banking app (that’s why they make it free).

 But if you’d prefer to speak to a real person (and I don’t blame you), paying £5 is not bad when compared to other banks.